Graduate Degree and Program Requirements

 The following standards apply to all master's degree approved graduate programs:

 - The program must include at least 30 semester units of upper-division and graduate course work (i.e., courses numbered 3000-7999) taken while in post baccalaureate standing.
 At least 70% of this work must be in courses organized primarily for graduate students (courses numbered 5000-6999).

-- The program must include 70% or more semester units of course work taken in residence on this campus.
+- The program must include 70% or more semester units of course work taken in residence in the program on this campus.
 Previous work taken in summer session on this campus may be counted as residence credit.
 Credit by examination and credit for extension work are not considered as residence study.

 - Except for students with coursework from accredited graduate social work programs, the program may not include more than 30% total program units in extension and transfer credit from other colleges.
 California State University, San Bernardino will not consider for transfer credit course work from an institution which will not accept that work in its own advanced degree program.